Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 It can be hard to manage schedules, medicines, and other medical tasks.
 Tools and strategies can help you and other caregivers keep up with your child’s medical care.

-Your child needs the same types of support as other young children.
+Your child needs the same types of support as all young children.
 They need to feel nurtured and secure.
 The parenting practices you use now set the stage for your child’s behavior and emotional functioning later in life.
 Being consistent with limits keeps your young child safe and promotes a sense of security.
 Throughout early childhood, it is important to match your expectations to your child’s needs.